 The Aqua Stic’s leading feature is that they are water soluble, a definite plus if you are used to working with water-media.
 The 80 different colors with different tints within these give you an excellent variety to choose from.

 - Water soluble

 - Variety of colors

-A long, narrow design have a pleasant feel that are comfortable for long periods of usage – just be careful you don’t press to hard or you may end up with twins!
+A long, narrow design have a pleasant feel that is comfortable for long periods of usage – just be careful you don’t press too hard or you may end up with twins!
 A medium firm texture makes them easy to work with compared to the two above – allowing you to add that finer detail.
 Using them at room temperature or warming with your fingers gives best results.
 An ideal for top layers.

 Cray-Pas Specialist Pastels

 Firmer than the Cretacolor above, Cray-Pas Specialists are ideal as colorless blender.
 Don’t be fooled by the texture though, as they transfer to paper smoothly & effortlessly.
 Many artists use them as an underlay to the other creamier pastels.

 They hold the same square design as Holbein for that line definition.
 In contrast to Sennelier and Holbein above, they are non-toxic and also lightfast, while holding a much lower price tag.
 A good first choice of artist grade pastels to add to your existing student ones.
 Just be aware that they are hard to find in the West, and you may have to look for a Japanese import on one of the big marketplaces.